 Is an experienced member and has been part of the Santa Clara County SAR team since 2011.
 He has a talent for detecting the small details that have led him to many subject finds and recoveries.
 His care for fellow teammates has earned him the responsibility of team Safety Officer and he leads the team's rigging committee and is the assistant coordinator of the Technical Rescue Team. ( High Angle and Mountain Rescue) Gerald works in the field often as a flanker with the team's specialty canine handlers and is a member of other specialty teams such as tracking, ATV/Off-road and the newly formed parabolic mic teams.
 He is also a registered EMT with the county.

 As a trainer for the Santa Clara SAR Academy and the Technical Rescue Team, Gerald enjoys teaching what he can and is highly respected for his knowledge of search tactics and techniques, tracking, navigation, rigging, high angle rescue and patient care.

 RUSTY WACKERMANN: A Veteran team member with 25 years on the team.
 Rusty is the Technical Rescue Coordinator, that specializes in high-altitude all weather search and Rescue, and the Academy Director.

 A member of the SCCSSAR Type 1 Team, Nat is the instructor for the 24 Hour Pack lecture.

 Kelly, an experienced orienteer and mountaineer, is the navigation instructor.

 A long-time member of the SCCSSAR team, Kris, the assistant director, also serves with CARDA as a K9 handler.

-Last but not least, Jackie the director of the team, has been involved in SAR for several decades and has an extensive background in SAR management.
+Jackie the director of the team, has been involved in SAR for several decades and has an extensive background in SAR management.